 - Unzip the downloaded file to extract the

-OVA files are VirtualBox Appliance files that contain an image of a virtual machine that can loaded into any VirtualBox environment.
+OVA files are VirtualBox Appliance files that contain an image of a virtual machine that can load into any VirtualBox environment.

 Note - On some machines (like OS X), the default Archive Utility will automatically unpack